Package Leaflet: Information for the User

 Do not take Donabel

-If you have any of the above situations, inform your doctor before starting to take Donabel.
-Your doctor may recommend another type of oral contraceptive or another non-hormonal contraceptive method.
-See also the section “General Considerations”.
+If you present any of the above situations, inform your doctor before starting to take Donabel.
+Your doctor may recommend another type of oral contraceptive or a non-hormonal contraceptive method.
+See also the section "General considerations".

-Donabel is not indicated for use in girls who have not yet had their first menstrual period.
+Donabel is not indicated for use in women (girls) who have not yet had their first menstrual period.

 Donabel is not indicated for use after menopause.